Modifier#

 Profile the execution time of a function.

 The modifier behaves similarly to the timeit module.
-However, the modifier does not suppress garbage collection during the function execution; therefore, the result might be slightly different.
+However, the modifier does not suppress garbage collection during function execution; therefore, the result might be slightly different.